 - Production rollout is typically stressful.

 Continuous changes to a system introduce persistent pains in production.
-Every time a data flow is updated, the target schema must evolve alongside — making it not a one-off tedious process, but an ongoing source of friction.
+Every time a data flow is updated, the target schema must evolve alongside, making it not a one-off tedious process, but an ongoing source of friction.

 In real-world data systems, new fields often need indexing, old ones get deprecated, and transformations evolve.
 If a type changes, the schema must adapt.
 These shifts magnify the complexity and underscore the need for more resilient, adaptable infrastructure.

 We’re committed to taking care of the underlying infrastructure, so developers can focus on what matters: the data and the logic.
-We are serious when we say, you can have production-ready data pipeline for AI with ~100 lines of Python code.
+We are serious when we say, you can have a production-ready data pipeline for AI with ~100 lines of Python code.

-If you’ve ever struggled with keeping your indexing logic and storage setup in sync — we’ve been there.
+If you’ve ever struggled with keeping your indexing logic and storage setup in sync, we’ve been there.
 Let us know what you’d love to see next.